denten-books/plain-text/1-metaphor.md

 literally.
 They create connections that with time become habituated and invisible to their users.
 In other words, taken for literal truth, the metaphor loses its metaphoric quality.
-For example, for many readers the very idea of a "dead metaphor" itself may no longer evoke death as such.
-Perhaps they understand the "death" of the "dead metaphors" to function synonymously with "conventional" or "idiomatic metaphors."[^ln4-dead] In Shelley view, such metaphors are destined to become dead and habituated only to be reborn again in poetry.
-At its most generative stage, the metaphor actively produces new meaning.
+For example, for many readers the very idea of a "dead metaphor" itself may no longer evoke death.
+Perhaps they understand the "death" of the "dead metaphors" to function synonymously with "convention" or "idiom" without the gruesome connotations.[^ln4-dead] In Shelley's view, all metaphors are destined to become habituated in this way, only to be reborn again in poetry.
+In its most generative form, metaphors actively produce new meaning.
 The creative juxtaposition between two as before unrelated domains brings new aspects of experience to light.
-But with time, the poetic metaphor becomes a tired cliché.
-It longer "perpetuates understanding."
+But with time, the poetic metaphor degrades into a tired cliché.
+It no longer "perpetuates understanding."
 It dies in a sense of becoming a mere shortcut to understanding.
 In Viktor Shklovsky's words, we "cease to experience" the trope.
 The metaphor "dries up" when we begin recognizing it without apprehension [@shklovsky_voskreshenie_1914].
 It no longer generates new connections between domains, but merely reinforces existing ones.
-In Vilem Flusser's words, also quoted in the introduction, habituated idiom proceeds smoothly, giving us no pause, without bumps or interruptions [@flusser_freedom_2003, 13 and 82].
+Vilem Flusser's notes that habituated idiom proceeds "smoothly," giving us no pause, without "bumps or interruptions" [@flusser_freedom_2003, 13 and 82].

 Lakoff famously took exception with the idea of dead metaphors, arguing that even those metaphors that are thoroughly habituated still play a vital part in